Skip to main content

 Cross-reference relationships are directional.
 To make the link bi-directional, update the Publication collection to add a `hasAuthors property points back to the Author collection.

-Multiple vectors
+Multiple vectors (named vectors)

 Added in v1.24.0

-Weaviate collections support multiple, named vectors.
+Weaviate collections support multiple named vectors.

-Collections can have multiple, named vectors.
-Each vector is independent.
-Each vector space has its own index, its own compression, and its own vectorizer.
-This means you can create vectors for properties, use different vectorization models, and apply different metrics to the same object.
+The vectors in a collection can have their own configurations.
+Each vector space can set its own index, its own compression algorithm, and its own vectorizer.
+This means you can use different vectorization models, and apply different distance metrics, to the same object.

-You do not have to use multiple vectors in your collections, but if you do, you need to adjust your queries to specify a target vector for vector or hybrid queries.
+To work with named vectors, adjust your queries to specify a target vector for vector search or hybrid search queries.

-Weaviate Schema
+Data Schema

 Weaviate requires a data schema before you add data.
 However, you don't have to create a data schema manually.
 If you don't provide one, Weaviate generates a schema based on the incoming data.